 Q: Is there a jersey for the club?

 A: There are no rigid rules or regulations applied in team selection.
-As a general guideline, however, while selecting a team for a match, priority is accorded to the attendance in practice sessions, Cricketing skills, season performance, fitness, team balance, adherence to “Spirit of Game” and previous behaviour on filed, Seniority in the club Team.
-By and large, the order of priority remains the same but is NOT always a guaranteed criteria for selection.
-Team will be chosen as deemed fit by the Selection Committee
+As a general guideline, however, while selecting a team for a match, priority is accorded to the attendance in practice sessions, Cricketing skills, season performance, fitness, team balance, adherence to “Spirit of Game” and previous behavior on filed, Seniority in the club Team.
+By and large, the order of priority remains the same but is NOT always a guaranteed criterion for selection.
+The team will be chosen as deemed fit by the Selection Committee

 Q: What can members expect of the club?